 This is the first stage of gum disease and the only one that’s reversible.
 Plaque and bacteria build up on your teeth, irritating and inflaming the gum tissue.
 At this stage, it’s hard to recognize that you have gum disease.
-The biggest indicator is if you notice your gums bleeding often when you brush your teeth.
+The biggest indicator is if you notice your gums often bleeding when you brush your teeth.
 Dedicated oral healthcare can reverse gingivitis.
 We may also recommend certain mouthwashes or other oral health products to assist in this effort.

 Mild Periodontal Disease

 At this stage, it’s no longer reversible.
-We can manage the condition, but aren’t able to reverse it.
+We can manage the condition but aren’t able to reverse it.
 The bacteria start to eat away at the jawbone, which can lead to bone loss.
 We use scaling and root planing to manage it.
 We clean out the pockets that have developed between the gum tissue and bone.
 Debris and bacteria build up in there.
 We then smooth down your tooth roots so that the gum tissue can reattach to the bone.

 Moderate Periodontal Disease

 The bacteria continue to advance and probe deeper.
 Not only do they attack the bone, but the bloodstream too.
-If the infection gets in the bloodstream, it can carry infection and inflammation throughout the entire body.
+If the infection gets into the bloodstream, it can carry infection and inflammation throughout the entire body.
 Like mild periodontal disease, we use scaling and root planing to manage this stage.